 But that’s not all.
-Modern fleet GPS tracking software can do a good deal more than just define vehicle location.
+Modern fleet management system development and GPS tracking software can do a good deal more than just define vehicle location.
 Advanced GPS vehicle tracking systems can not only tell you where your car is being driven but also how it’s being driven.
 They can identify poor driving behavior such as hard braking, rapid acceleration, and excessive speed, and can show road sections where this behavior happened.

 On top of that, advanced systems feature maintenance reminders and trouble code readers, which are essential for both commercial and personal vehicles.
 Plus, car trackers can show the cheapest fuel nearby – a feature valued by truck drivers and fleet managers.

 Advanced GPS vehicle tracking systems can identify poor driving behavior such as hard braking, rapid acceleration, and excessive speed, and can show the road sections where this behavior happened.

 Software for vehicle tracking systems isn’t only a handy feature – they’re a critical element of autonomous driving, which is one of the top trends in the automotive industry.
 This means that the demand for advanced tracking software will continue to grow, and OEMs, as well as automotive software vendors, should keep up the pace.

 Eager to create a car tracking app or even an entire system of telematics for fleet management yourself?
 That’s great!
 While the advantages of developing a vehicle tracking app or system are pretty obvious, the disadvantages include, well, the fact that you have to build it yourself, which requires a lot of skills.
 But developing a car tracking system is perfectly possible if you know what you’re doing.
 Now, don’t give us that “easy for you to say” look.
 Here are some recommendations to get you started.

-The process of creating a tracking system includes:
+The process of creating vehicle tracking solutions includes:

 - building a tracking device